‘Avoid early release pension offers’ warning

-The Pensions Regulator, the Financial Services Authority (FSA) and HM Revenue and Customs (HMRC) issued the warning on 25 February after detecting an increase in these schemes, with funds of nearly £200 million known to have been transferred by the end of 2011.
+The Pensions Regulator, the Financial Conduct Authority (FCA) and HM Revenue and Customs (HMRC) issued the warning on 25 February after detecting an increase in these schemes, with funds of nearly £200 million known to have been transferred by the end of 2011.

 They urged individuals not to be taken in by website promotions, cold calling or adverts encouraging them to transfer their existing occupational or private pension to a new arrangement in order to access a cash payment or loan.